LiskArchive/lisk-sdk/sdk/README.md

 ### Testing your local `lisk-sdk` in your application.

-In order to link your local lisk-sdk repository and test your application which uses `lisk-sdk`, simply follow the steps below in your local `lisk-sdk` repository and run `npm link lisk-sdk` or `yarn link lisk-sdk` in the root of your application.
+In order to link your local lisk-sdk repository and test your application which uses `lisk-sdk`, simply follow the steps below in your local `lisk-sdk` repository and run `yarn link lisk-sdk` in the root of your application.

 1. `cd sdk`